manikhir/Dr-Referral-Docker/README.md

 # Dr-Referral-Docker
-run Dr-Referrl-Tracker in Docker.
+run Dr-Referrl-Tracker in Docker at http://drdev.heterockedastic.com

-### drdev.heterockedastic.com is pointed at server.

 ### Using Digitalocean Docker one click install
 ##### Tested install with